cloudmesh-community/book/chapters/in/os/ubuntu-usb-osx.md

 	diskutil list

 and observer the output again.
-Another devce will register and you will see something like
+Another device will register and you will see something like

 	/dev/disk2 (external, physical):